How to Report Suspected Bankruptcy Fraud

 Please note that you are not required to identify yourself, but knowing who made the report could be helpful to the investigation, especially if further questions arise.

-Vague general assertions are less likely to lead to an investigation and prosecution than will detailed specific facts supported by appropriate documentation.
+Vague general assertions are less likely to lead to an investigation and prosecution but providing detailed specific facts supported by appropriate documentation just might.

-Here's how to get that information to the appropriate authorities:
+Here's how to get the information to the appropriate authorities:

-No, you cannot be assured that your identity will be protected, but you can report fraud anonymously.
-Furthermore, you are not immune from suit either.
+You cannot be assured that your identity will be protected, but you can report fraud anonymously.
+Furthermore, you are not immune from a lawsuit.
 If the debtor or the accused person is later acquitted in a criminal proceeding, you may be sued for malicious prosecution if your identity is disclosed.
-Even if there is no criminal proceeding, you could face a lawsuit for slander, libel or other defamation.
+Even if there is no criminal proceeding, you could face a lawsuit for slander, libel, or other defamation.